edprince/dissertation/chapters/design.md

 Using this final matrix, the tests were run with the hardware specified in table \ref{cpu_specs}.
-Each combination of framework and bundler was tested 20 times separately in the headless chrome browser.
+Each combination of framework and bundler was tested 20 times separately in the headless Chrome browser.
 This eliminates the possibility of an outlier being used if a single measurement is taken.

 ## Case 1 - Bundling